-This Plantation Pulled Pork with Orange Sauce is a house favorite and I know it will be one of yours, too.
+This New Orleans Pulled Pork with Orange Sauce is a house favorite and I know it will be one of yours, too.
 It couldn’t come together quicker, the sauce that is, but for this pulled pork, it’s low and slow roasting in the oven.

 The original recipe comes from The Plantation Cookbook by the Junior League of New Orleans.
 This cookbook is a treasure and I highly recommend it.
 I sometimes make this Pork Tenderloin with Orange Sauce, marinating the tenderloin overnight and then grill it.

-For this recipe I decided on a pork shoulder, cooking it for five hours, allowing it to fill my house with the most amazing aroma.
+For this recipe I decided on a pork shoulder, cooking it for 7 1/2 hours, allowing it to fill my house with the most amazing aroma.
 Instead of marinating the pork shoulder I decided to use that mixture to baste the pork while roasting.

 What came out of the oven was fall apart, unctuous, amazing pulled pork.
-I touched the bone and the meat fell away.
 Everything was beyond tender and mostly all the fat had rendered away, keeping the pork moist and tender.